GAME OVER FOR BAD MEDICINE

-Addictive substitute medicines not only are fueling street and prison economies of illicit high-risk drug abuse and without evidence of benefit over decades of increasing dose, in reducing overdose deaths or high-risk opioid use – they can’t compete with or fix a moving target, the ever-evolving adjustments of a market serving the most basic of human demands – relief from pain, from inner torment and distress.
+Addictive substitute medicines not only are fueling street and prison economies of illicit high-risk drug abuse and without evidence of benefit over decades of increasing dose, in reducing overdose deaths or high-risk opioid use – worse, they can’t compete with or fix a moving target, the ever-evolving adjustments of a market serving the most basic of human demands – relief from pain, from inner torment and distress.

 Now there’s fentanyl, and new wrinkles in the economy.
 Wrinkles that the fictional, constructed “brain disease” model, in its reductionist, uninformed conception, cannot begin to understand or address: that the substance use problem is a moving, evolving target, always will be, so that attempts to treat symptoms – like behaviors – rather than the underlying psychic distress driving compulsive use was doomed to failure from the start.

 Steepening increases in yearly overdose deaths over most recent years are driven by OD deaths involving fentanyl, with contributions from benzodiazepines, used with buprenorphine to enhance its abuse potential.
 Where there is desperate need there’s a way, and the way is a perpetually moving target.
 There is no defined disease to treat here.